krisheswaran/krisheswaran.github.io/_posts/2023-11-24-ai-time-machine.md

 <video src="https://github.com/krisheswaran/krisheswaran.github.io/assets/22381514/b8a93487-255f-4e88-a5d2-70e493a50722" type="video/mp4" controls>
 </video>

-As a manager of managers, my day job no longer offers the opportunity to train models or write code, so I feel like I've gone back in time just by engaging in this project, but it sure does feel like the future.
+As a manager of managers, my day job no longer offers the opportunity to train models or write code.
+So I feel like I've gone back in time just by working on this project.
+But it sure does feel like the future.